CorsiDanilo/bitcoin-price-prediction-with-pyspark/README.md

 Transactions can be made through the Internet to anyone with a "bitcoin address" Bitcoin's value is determined by the market and the number of people using it.
 Its blockchain, or public ledger of transactions, is constantly updated and validated by nodes in the network.
-The cryptocurrency Bitcoin has attracted the attention of many people in recent years.
-However, it's price fluctuation can be extremely unpredictable, which makes it difficult to predict when the right time to buy or sell this digital currency will be.
+The cryptocurrency Bitcoin has attracted the attention of many people in recent years, however, it's price fluctuation can be extremely unpredictable, which makes it difficult to predict when the right time to buy or sell this digital currency will be.
 In this context, prediction Bitcoin prices can be a competitive advantage for investors and traders, as it could allow them to make informed decisions on the right time to enter or exit the market.
 In this project, I will analyze some machine learning techniques to understand, through the processing of historical data, how accurately the price of Bitcoin can be predicted and whether this can provide added value to cryptocurrency investors and traders.